ftrackhq/ftrack-connect-nuke/doc/assets.rst

 Publishing assets
 =================

-To publish a rendered image sequence from NUKE, add a ftrack publish node after it.
+To publish a rendered image sequence from Nuke, add a ftrack publish node after it.

 .. image:: /image/publish_node.png